Outlier detection in network revenue management: Method

 For each leg $l$, we calculate a threshold for the functional depth using the approach of \citet{Febrero2008}.
 This method (i) resamples the booking patterns with probability proportional to their functional depths (such that any outlying patterns are less likely to be resampled), (ii) smooths the resampled patterns, and (iii) sets the threshold \(C_l\) as the median of the \(1^{st}\) percentiles of the functional depths of the resampled patterns.
-Booking patterns with a functional depth below the threshold $C_l$ are outliers.
+Here, we use the \(1^{st}\) percentile of the depths as the default threshold, as this has been found to work well in practice \citep{Febrero2008, Rennie2021}.
+Booking patterns with a functional depth below the threshold $C_l$ are classed as outliers.
+We explore alternative threshold choices in Appendix \ref{app:threshold_results}.

-We define $z_{nl}$ to be the normalised difference between the functional depth and the threshold:
+To create ranked alert lists, we first define $z_{nl}$ to be the normalised difference between the functional depth and the threshold:

 This transforms the depth measure $d_{nl}$ into a measure of \textit{threshold exceedance}.
 Values of $z_{nl}$ greater than zero relate to booking patterns classified as outliers.
 Normalising by the threshold, $C_l$, ensures the values of $z_{nl}$ are comparable between different legs.